Library & Research Resource Center

 The Katherine Potts Library is home to nearly 6,000 volumes of picture books, juvenile fiction, juvenile nonfiction, and children’s magazines, and serves students from the primary program through grade 6.
-Located in Odenheimer Hall, The Katherine Potts Library was dedicated in 2009 to the memory of Katherine Potts, a young Doane student who lost her battle with a difficult illness.
-Katherine loved books, and her loss united the school community to raise the funds to redesign the lower school library space in her memory.
+Located in Odenheimer Hall, The Katherine Potts Library was dedicated in 2009 to the memory of Katherine Potts, a young Doane student who lost her battle with a rare illness.
+Katherine loved books, and her loss united the school community to redesign the lower school library space in her memory.

 To browse the catalog of our holdings, please click on the icon below.

-Doane students can access an extensive suite of databases to support their research across all content areas.
+Doane students can access an extensive suite of databases to support their research across all grade levels and content areas.

 To explore the range of Infobase databases, simply click on the icons below.
 If you are browsing on campus, no username or password is required!
 If you would like to visit an Infobase database while you are off campus, ask your teacher or librarian to provide our school username and password.